WHAT'S IN THIS GUIDE

 Launched in 2014, FundThrough funds tens of millions of dollars in invoices every month.
 FundThrough continuously develops new products to serve under-banked small businesses across the U.S. and Canada.
 FundThrough has worked with staffing agencies, like Ace Recruitment, to help them accelerate their cash flow, pay business expenses, and take on larger clients.

 FundThrough tailors its online invoice factoring solutions to meet your company’s size and needs.
-Velocity Invoice Factoring is best for businesses factoring invoices from $15,000 to $10 million.
-Get paid the amount of your invoices, minus a 2.5% monthly fee.
+Our invoice funding solution is best for businesses factoring invoices from $15,000 to $10-million.
+Get paid the amount of your invoices, minus a small monthly fee.

 Fees are based on the terms of your invoices.